 Welcome to the Genomics & Bioinformatics Core Facility website

-The Genomics Core provides capillary-based Sanger sequencing and DNA fragment length analysis, high-throughput next generation sequencing (454 and Illumina platforms), as well as Affymetrix and NimbleGen microarray services.
-The Bioinformatics Core offers consultation, data analysis and management, tools, custom development, and access to computing resources.
-The core is also committed to education and training, so workshops and training will be offered to core users.
+The genomics services of the core are capillary-based Sanger sequencing and DNA fragment length analysis, high-throughput next generation sequencing on Illumina platforms, as well as Affymetrix and NimbleGen microarray services.
+Bioinformatics support offered includes consultation, data analysis and management, tools, custom development, and access to computing resources.
+The core is also committed to education and training, so regular workshops and training are also offered.

-Consultation with Genomics Core personnel is necessary before microarray or next-generation sequencing services will be provided.
-It is necessary to consult with Bioinformatics Core personnel for data analysis support.
-PIs submitting grants that will incorporate work through the core facility are strongly encouraged to speak with core personnel (Dr. Michael Pfrender) to discuss experiments and obtain a letter of support.
+Consultation with core personnel is highly recommended before services are sought.
+PIs submitting grants that will incorporate work through the core facility are strongly encouraged to speak with core personnel (Dr. Michael Pfrender for genomics and Dr. Scott Emrich for bioinformatics) to discuss experiments and obtain a letter of support.
 Additionally, the Genomics & Bioinformatics Core Facility is an approved Indiana CTSI core facility.

 Our policies for collaborative core users are available here.